jongillespie/clairvoyant-cloud/README.md

 ## Resources & Journey

-The original idea for a cloud lamp was from seeing the Artist: Richard Clarckson's version that contained speakers and lit up to match the sounds of thunder from within.
+The original idea for a cloud lamp was from seeing the Artist: Richard Clarkson's version that contained speakers and lit up to match the sounds of thunder coming from within.

 I wanted to create something similar but wondered if the cloud could instead display the weather through an API.

-Just my luck, as it was quite complicated for green electronics / coding student I found SparkFun had created almost exactly what I wanted to acheive.
+Just my luck, as it was quite complicated for a pretty green electronics / coding student I found SparkFun had created almost exactly what I wanted to acheive.
 Their project can be viewed [here](https://learn.sparkfun.com/tutorials/led-cloud-connected-cloud).

 I set to work creating their version of the cloud and refactored the code as I went.
 Unravling each block and tweaking it to conform to my particular hardware and LED spec.

-My journey was a lengthy one through the process of purchasing equipment/materials, configuring hardware, coding, testing and soldering.
+My journey was a lengthy one, through the process of purchasing equipment/materials, configuring hardware, coding, testing, soldering and some art & craft.
-I still have a few things I want to change/add to this project - and even though it was a little complicated for a beginner, I would recommend it to anyone who wants to tinker with electornics, code and smart lighting that are willing to jump in the deep end.
+I still have a few things I want to change/add to this project, but am very happy with the result!
+It works :)
+Even though I found it a little complicated for a beginner, I would recommend it to anyone who wants to tinker with electornics, code and create smart lighting - that are also, willing to jump in the deep end.
 The learning curve was steep but well worth it.  -JG